drone/tutorials/content/rust/github/publish-github-release-multi-arch.md

 ### The `files` Attribute

-This attribute defines the path to the binaries you wish to upload.
+This attribute defines the path(s) to the binaries you wish to upload.
+[Glob patterns](https://en.wikipedia.org/wiki/Glob_(programming)) are supported to find files.

 {{< highlight yaml "linenos=table,linenostart=12,hl_lines=6" >}}
 - name: publish